 However, for some reason, whenever the shoe was on the other foot – meaning researchers came to us with possible vulnerabilities in our own technology – our previous inclination was to try and bury the news and hope it wouldn’t get many eyes.

-Being an organization with both offensive and defensive vulnerability responsibilities definitely presents unique challenges.
-One thing that accelerated our need to better organize and handle incoming vulnerabilities was the acquisition of TippingPoint in late 2015, which included The Zero Day Initiative (ZDI) the world’s largest vendor-agnostic bug bounty program.
+Being an organisation with both offensive and defensive vulnerability responsibilities definitely presents unique challenges.
+One thing that accelerated our need to better organise and handle incoming vulnerabilities was the acquisition of TippingPoint in late 2015, which included The Zero Day Initiative (ZDI) the world’s largest vendor-agnostic bug bounty programme.
 Like TippingPoint’s previous parent (HP), the acquisition of ZDI put a bullseye squarely on the back of Trend Micro, and shortly thereafter we started to see an influx of vulnerabilities reported against several of our products.

 Interestingly enough, when ZDI was researching and negotiating to become a CVE Numbering Authority (CNA), they asked if Trend Micro would also be interested in potentially becoming a CNA (note: ZDI and Trend Micro act as completely separate entities when it comes to CVE ID assignments and vulnerability disclosure).
 As you can imagine, even though it was a slam dunk for ZDI to pursue becoming a CNA, it was not as obvious a path for Trend Micro’s vulnerability response team to pursue.
 From a defensive perspective, there was still a strong belief by some that trying not to draw attention to vulnerabilities via the exposure of issuing more CVE IDs was the way to go.
 Frankly, in the beginning, I admittedly was also in this camp.